MinaProtocol/mina/README.md

 Mina is still under active development and APIs are evolving.
 If you build on the APIs, be aware that breaking changes can occur.

+The Mina implementation of the Rosetta API offers a more stable and useful interface for retrieving the blockchain's state.
+Because Rosetta is run as a separate process, it relies on an archive being connected to a node.
+The source code for the archive and Rosetta implementation are in [src/app/archive](https://github.com/MinaProtocol/mina/tree/develop/src/app/archive) and [src/app/rosetta](https://github.com/MinaProtocol/mina/tree/develop/src/app/rosetta).
+Be sure to follow updates in the project if these resources are relocated.

 ## What is Mina?

 ### Mina Walkthrough